issacchan26/CreditRiskPrediction/README.md

 ## Performance
 Most of the method in Kaggle are using full dataset for training and evaluation dataset
-After considering the unbalance on ground truth may lead to bias on the model, this repo will resample and balance the data of groundtruth == 1 and groundtruth == 0
+After considering the unbalance on ground truth may lead to bias on the model, This repo will resample and balance the groundtruth data where number of (groundtruth == 1) equals to number of (groundtruth == 0)
 Currently the model can reach ~86.81 of accuracy in balanced dataset, while reach ~93% in full dataset